 (...) people were worried they were going to lose features they felt were important to their business units

 This case shows another angle from which people in your organization may fear modernization.
 While you might not be able to satisfy all affected parties – and may not need to in every case – it's always wise to stick to your business goals and show the skeptical audience the bigger picture of how these translate into more efficient processes of specific departments and the whole organization.
 Such an approach will demonstrate that you have a larger aim in mind.
+Besides, reducing the number of stakeholders may also limit your project requirements to a crucial minimum.
+If you want to learn more about the software requirements specification, read this article as well!

 We have specified the goals.
 Let’s move on to development as fast as we can